 Gaist is at the forefront of work to apply digital technologies to the inspection and maintenance of the country’s bridge stock.
 With the Department for Transport (DfT) and Cumbria County Council we have developed BridgeCat, an award-winning digital bridge surveying system.

-The system, which uses sonar, an underwater camera and sensors, looks set to play a key role in improving resilience at key flooding hotspot.
+The system, which uses sonar, an underwater camera and sensors, looks set to play a key role in improving resilience at key flooding hotspots.
 BridgeCat is still currently on trial under the guidance of Department for Transport.
-In 2020 we will be working with DfT to identify additional sites throughout England to further testing of the system.
+In 2020 we will be working with DfT to identify additional sites throughout England to enable further testing of the system.
 We continue to work with Cumbria County Council and their team to ensure BridgeCat is available during winter stormy months and their communities.
 Gaist and the project team received the 2018 New Civil Engineer Tech Fest, Judge’s Supreme Award for BridgeCat.